 \subsection{Learning to Discover Algorithms}

-The problem-solving and reasoning ability of language models has significantly improved since the introduction of RL \citep{ouyang_training_2022, shao_deepseekmath_2024, gehring_rlef_2025, kazemnejad_vineppo_2025} or evolution \citep{sarkar_evolution_2025, qiu_evolution_2025} post-training.
-However, earlier works generally focus on mathematics or programming, where there are many verifiable problems to learn from.
-Given it is now possible to sample millions of unique algorithm discovery tasks, the findings from these task-rich domains could be transferred to train capable algorithm discovery models.
-This \textit{meta-meta-learning} could focus on discovery of efficient, quick, or performant algorithms, or all three.
+LLM reasoning has significantly improved since the introduction of RL \citep{shao_deepseekmath_2024, ouyang_training_2022, gehring_rlef_2025, kazemnejad_vineppo_2025} or evolution \citep{sarkar_evolution_2025, qiu_evolution_2025} post-training.
+Prior work generally focuses on mathematics or programming, where there are many verifiable problems to learn from.
+As DiscoGen enables sampling of \textit{billions} of unique algorithm discovery tasks, findings from these other task-rich domains can be transferred towards training better ADAs.
+Such \textit{meta-meta-learning} could optimise for efficient, quick, or performant algorithms, or all three.